 Perhaps the oddest of the structures on top of Calton Hill is the National Monument.
 Edinburgh had long been referred to as "The Athens of the North", usually ironically.
 To commemorate the fallen of the Napoleonic Wars it was decided to make Edinburgh's resemblance to Athens a literal one by building a replica of the Parthenon here.
 Work began in 1826 and ended when the money ran out in 1829, leaving the facade you see today.

 Some suggest that this was all that was intended, but it seems more likely that the original grand design had been for a complete replica, including catacombs and a church in the form of a temple.
-Later plans to complete the replica to form part of a Scottish Parliament complex including the Royal High School lower down the hill came to nothing.
+Later plans to complete the replica to form part of the proposed Scottish Parliament complex including the Royal High School lower down the hill also came to nothing.

 But if nothing else the National Monument served as a style icon copied by many who followed in Edinburgh, with the result that there is no longer any irony in a comparison of the city's architecture with Athens.